metauni/metauni.github.io/posts/instructions/instructions.md

 * ([GitHub issue](https://github.com/metauni/orb/issues/10)) If you suddenly stop hearing another player, or they stop hearing you, we recommend that you (a) try unplugging your headphones and plugging them in again, and waiting a few moments to see if this resolves the problem, and if not then (b) try leaving and rejoining the experience.

-* If spatial voice fails to load (it continues to show the red triangle) you might try checking your Internet connection.
-In my home, if I am far from the WiFi router I can generally connect to Roblox but the spatial voice won't work - moving closer fixes it.
+* Spatial voice is more demanding on your Internet connection than the other parts of Roblox (e.g. the 3D spatial environment).
+You may find that, for example if your WiFi signal is low, you are able to join the Roblox experience *but spatial voice refuses to work* (e.g. it continues to show the red triangle).
+Sometimes simply moving closer to your WiFi router will fix the problem.

 * If you installed Roblox from an App Store, try installing the version of Roblox from [roblox.com](https://www.roblox.com/home).